LZTD1/telebot-context-router/README.md

 The router first checks for an exact match.
 If none is found, it then checks the input against your registered regular expression patterns one by one until a match occurs.

 Additionally, the router supports **Middleware**.
 Think of middleware as processing steps that can run *before* your main handler logic executes.

+To ensure proper handling, the router wraps the `telebot.Context` to track if the context has already been processed (e.g., a message has been sent or edited).
+This prevents fallback to the "not found" handler when the context has been handled earlier in the routing process.

 ## Simple Example Usage